MicrosoftDocs/sql-docs/docs/relational-databases/xml/example-specifying-the-cdata-directive.md

 ---
 title: "Example: Specifying the CDATA Directive | Microsoft Docs"
-description: View an example of how to specify the CDATA directive to wtap the specified data in a CDATA section. ms.custom: "" ms.date: "03/01/2017" ms.prod: sql
+description: View an example of how to specify the CDATA directive to wrap the specified data in a CDATA section. ms.custom: "" ms.date: "03/01/2017" ms.prod: sql